About Us

 Solution

-Uncle Tilo’s Water Catchment is a significant player as a knowledgeable service provider for all those maintaining a personal water supply by rainwater, well or municipal for domestic use, whether it be for residential or commercial uses; B&B, rentals or local communities.
+Uncle Tilo’s Clean Water LLC is a significant player as a knowledgeable service provider for all those maintaining a personal water supply by rainwater or well for domestic use, whether it be for residential or commercial uses.

-Our mission and leadership in the local industry is focused on the educational out-reach programs to educate the community on water.
-It began with 1st Saturday Free Education, now meets at the storefront in the Pahoa Marketplace.
-Four staff members are certified Project WET facilitators; teaching teachers to teach students about water, we support school fairs and community festivals and markets.
-Uncle Tilo collects for Pahoa Hazard Waste uv bulbs that contain mercury before they go into land fills and ultimately into the ocean.
-Uncle Tilo is a sponsor of the Adopt-a-Highway program; cleaning Highway 130 as a community fun-time event.
-All these activities has improved the quality of the health and well-being of our community.
+Our mission and leadership in the local industry is focused on our educational out-reach programs to educate the community on water.
+It began with 1st Saturday Free Empowerment through Education for Clean Water classes held at the storefront in the Pahoa Marketplace.
+Four staff members are certified Project WET facilitators; teaching teachers to teach students about water, we support school fairs and community festivals and local markets.
+Uncle Tilo collects UV bulbs for Pahoa Hazard Waste as they contain mercury preventing them from going into land fills and ultimately into the ocean.
+Uncle Tilo is a sponsor of the Adopt-a-Highway program; cleaning Highway 130 collecting trash before going into the ocean as a community fun-time event.
+All these activities has improved the quality of the health and well-being of our shared community.
 The long term rate of success is measured by the community’s need for clean water.
 The principle is simple: from the raindrop to your faucet the whole system affects the quality of the water you use, and ultimately affects the quality of your health.

-Uncle Tilo’s leadership has proven favorably in the market as the Hawai’i distributor of the Quantum Disinfection (an out-performing alternative to UV disinfection), and together with Uncle Tilo’s own “Clean Water Filter Pack” that includes the Quantum Disinfection as a complete ready to use system producing 12 GPM of potable water with no power, we are setting new standards for the competition.
-Currently the “Clean Water Filter Pack” is produced in our home-based office.
+Uncle Tilo’s leadership has proven favorably in the market as the Hawai’i only authorized distributor of the Quantum Disinfection product line, (the upgrade to UV systems), and together with Uncle Tilo’s exclusive “Clean Water Filter Pack” that includes the Quantum Disinfection as a complete ready to use system producing 12 GPM of potable water with no power, no chemicals and no maintenance we are setting new standards for water disinfection.
+Currently the “Clean Water Filter Pack” is produced in our home-based office in Pahoa, Hawai'i.

 To overcome operative hindrances we've hired office personal, have two field technicians on board, and manufacturing assemblers according to the demand.
-This is good news as it contributes to the economy and local employment rate by creating new jobs.
-We currently have a vendors such as builders, plumbers, realtors, current clients, neighbors, friends and family members referring clients to us for free education on clean water.
-YOU get one Franklin ($100.00) if they say YOU sent them and they purchase a Clean Water Filter Pack.
-Win-Win!
+This is good news as this contributes to the economy and local employment rate by creating new jobs.
+We currently have vendors such as builders, plumbers, realtors, current clients, neighbors, friends and family members referring clients to us for free education on clean water.

 We assist rainwater harvesters to manage pests and microbes that can cause things like mosquito outbreaks and various health issues, as well as when there are natural impacts to the water that need management – like hurricanes, vog, eruptions, ash fall, and acid rain.
-We support rainwater harvesters with “peace of mind” when it comes to the quality of their water supply with Monthly Maintenance services.
+We support rainwater harvesters with “peace of mind” when it comes to the quality of their water supply with education and monthly maintenance services.

-The longevity of Uncle Tilo’s vision to provide economically viable and environmentally friendly solutions for rainwater harvesters, well water and municipal water users.
-Clean Water has no limits as climate change continues to strengthen the need for rainwater harvesting as a necessary component into the future.
+The longevity of Uncle Tilo’s vision to provide economically viable and environmentally friendly solutions for rainwater harvesters, well water and municipal water users has no limits as climate change continues to strengthen the need for rainwater harvesting as a necessary component into the future.

-In 2009, he left the engineering world behind and moved to the Big Island of Hawai’i.
-His calling was to return to “community”, and most of the next five years was dedicated to being part of the maintenance department at a retreat center located in the lower Puna District.
+In 2009, he left the engineering world behind and moved to Hawai'i, otherwise known as the Big Island.
+His calling was to return to “community”, and most of the next five years was dedicated to being part of the maintenance department at a retreat center located in Puna District.
 It seems fitting that his engineering skills are again being called upon to work with local water quality issues.
 There is a large demand for using rain catchment systems as a potable water source, both here in Hawai’i and around the globe.

-In 2017, Uncle Tilo’s Water Catchment was born to fill the need for both service and education involving one of the most basic of human needs, clean water for our community.
+In 2017, Uncle Tilo’s Clean Water LLC was born to fill the need in education, products and services involving one of the most basic of human needs, clean water.

 Issue

-Uncle Tilo’s Water Catchment intends to serve this growing market by developing our brand through relationship building, positioning ourselves as a local expert, and a combination of educational marketing, sponsorship, and social media marketing to focus attention on the issues surrounding rainwater harvesting for human consumption and use.
-Available for well and municipal water resources.
+Uncle Tilo’s Clean Water LLC serves this growing market by developing our brand through relationship building, positioning ourselves as a local expert.
+The combination of educational marketing, sponsorship, and social media marketing to focus attention on the issues surrounding rainwater harvesting for human consumption and use.
+This education is available for well and municipal water resources.
 No more worries when we hear "Brown Water Advisory".
-As long as clean water is a primary source of health and well being there will be a need for Uncle Tilo’s Water Catchment.
+As long as clean water is a primary source of health and well being, there will be a need for Uncle Tilo’s Clean Water LLC.

 Opportunity